 Do not make any alterations to the construction of the sawmill as this can increase the risk of accidents.
 After service, the sawmill should be restored to its original condition.
 Logosol accepts no liability for damage that occurs while working on an improperly modified machine.

 COMPONENTS: BOXES IN SHIPMENT

-Your Logosol F2+ shipment consists of a saw carriage box (4525-001-0010), log lifter boxes (4525-100-3000) and guide rail boxes (4525-010-2000).
+Your LOGOSOL F2 shipment consists of the following boxes.
 Check that all of these boxes are included in the shipment when receiving it.

 4 metres (two log lifters)